The absolutely Koszul and Backelin-Roos properties for spaces of quadrics of small codimension: Introduction

 In view of a result of Levin, see for example \cite[Proposition 5.18]{AKM}, this result adds the rings satisfying its hypothesis to a growing list of local rings for which it is known that all finitely generated modules have rational Poincar\'e series, sharing a common denominator.

 The structure of the paper is as follows.
 Section \ref{Golod-Koszul-Tate} explains the terminology and presents the strategy for establishing the Golod property for various homomorphisms.
 Section \ref{key} develops key homological tools involving DG-algebras that enable us to use the strategy.
 The components of the proof of the Main Theorem are spread across Sections \ref{artinian}, \ref{dim2}, \ref{dim3-nonartinian} and \ref{exceptional-sec}, as indicated by the title of each section.
 The proof of the Main Theorem is given at the end of Section \ref{exceptional-sec}, where we also describe the structure of exceptional rings.
-The local version of the Main Theorem is proved in Section \ref{local rings}.
+The local version of the Main Theorem is proved in Section \ref{local rings}. \begin{acknowledgement} We are grateful to the referee, who read our manuscript with remarkable patience and attention, and helped us straigthen out arguments and typos.
+We also wish to thank Aldo Conca and Alessio D'Al\`i for talking to us about the part of their work that is used here. \end{acknowledgement}